secure-php/sia/README.md

 SymPHP is a concolic execution engine for PHP-based web applications, leveraging the idea of Symbolic Interpreter Analysis (SIA).
 It symbolically analyzes the language interpreter to (indirectly) analyze the web application code.
 To perceive web application execution state, we modified [PHP interpreter](https://github.com/php/php-src) to expose WebPC.
-We also enhanced [S2E](https://github.com/S2E/s2e) to symbolically analyze the language interpreter with WebPC based state scheduling.
+We also enhanced [S2E](https://github.com/S2E/s2e) to symbolically analyze the language interpreter with WebPC-based state scheduling.
 SymPHP has been tested on Ubuntu 22.04.
 More technical details can be found in our SP24 paper.